rysecx/tools-and-stuff/PY-README.md

 Ultron.py --  is my own creation of summing up different tools in one tool.

-backup.py -- backupscript to backup files(automation is still in developing)
+backup.py -- backupscript to backup files(automation is still in developement)

 image-download.py -- example code of downloading images